learn-co-curriculum/phase-0-git-version-control-basics/README.md

 ```

 If we make another change, for example, to README.md, we can add another commit
-with this new set of changes with `git commit -am`:
+with this new set of changes with `git commit -am "A Message"`:

 ```
 my-git-project $ git commit -am "Updates README.md"